nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Format:** `add n/NAME s/STATUS [c/COMMENT] [t/TAG]…​`

 <div markdown="span" class="alert alert-warning">:bulb: **Tip:**
-A show can have any number of tags (including 0)
+A show can have any number of comments or tags (including 0)
 </div>

 **Example & Output:** `add n/All of us are dead s/plan-to-watch t/Horror`